kenleejr/anomalib-demo/README.md

-# W&B Anomalib Launch Demo
+# W&B Launch for Anomalib

 This repo uses W&B Launch to facilitate scaled out re-training, evaluation, and deployment of `anomalib` anomaly detection models.